joonsang65/codeit_3rd_project/README.md

 ## Overview

 This project implements a **DreamBooth + LoRA training pipeline optimized for product-centered inpainting**.
-By introducing **category-specific special tokens**, the model learns how to generate appropriate backgrounds tailored to different product types.
+By introducing **category-specific special tokens**, the model learns to generate appropriate backgrounds tailored to different product types.
 Even with a **small dataset**, this approach enables **high-quality outpainting** results.

 ---